Scaling Knowledge Graph Construction through Synthetic Data Generation and Distillation: Introduction

-\begin{itemize}[leftmargin=*] \itemsep{0.01em} \item We introduce SynthKG, a novel LLM-based workflow that generates high-quality, high-coverage document-level ontology-free KGs. \item We introduce Distill-SynthKG, which leverages SynthKG to synthesize training data and fine-tune a much smaller LLM.
-This approach simplifies the multi-step process into a single-step inference, significantly reducing the reliance on LLM calls. \item We propose new KG evaluation datasets by re-purposing existing multi-hop QA datasets and introducing new evaluation metrics. \item We introduce a novel graph-based retrieval method that leverages KGs generated by Distill-SynthKG. \item Our experiments across multiple datasets demonstrate that Distill-SynthKG not only produces KGs of higher quality than all baselines—including models up to eight times larger—but also consistently outperforms them in retrieval and question-answering tasks.
-Furthermore, the proposed graph-based retrieval framework surpasses all baseline KG-based retrieval methods. \end{itemize}
+In summary, our contributions are as follows: \begin{enumerate}[noitemsep,leftmargin=*] \itemsep{0.01em} \item We introduce SynthKG, a systematic data synthesis pipeline that generates high-quality document-level ontology-free KGs, addressing the training data scarcity in KG construction. \item We present Distill-SynthKG, demonstrating that smaller LLMs can achieve large-model KG construction quality when trained on appropriate synthetic data. \item We establish comprehensive KG evaluation datasets and metrics by re-purposing existing multi-hop QA datasets. \item We design a novel graph-based retrieval framework that effectively leverages KG structure for RAG. \item Our experiments show that Distill-SynthKG produces higher-quality KGs than all baselines, including models up to eight times larger, while consistently improving retrieval and question-answering performance. \end{enumerate}